graphprotocol/graph-node/docs/aggregations.md

 _aggregates_.
 A timeseries type really represents many timeseries, one for each combination of values for the dimensions.

+The same timeseries can be used for multiple aggregations.
+For example, the `Stats` aggregation could also be formed by aggregating over the `TokenData` timeseries.
+Since `Stats` doesn't have a `token` dimension, all aggregates will be formed across all tokens.

 Each `@aggregate` by default starts at 0 for each new bucket and therefore just aggregates over the time interval for the bucket.
 The `@aggregate` directive also accepts a boolean flag `cumulative` that indicates whether